Artist Portfolios

 Affordable and Free Artist Portfolio Sites

 There are several alternatives for artists trying to create inexpensive portfolio sites for their work.
 Least expensive are the free blogging sites, though they are the least flexible in layout and design.
 There are also portfolio website which for a monthly fee provide artists with a way to exhibit their work online.
-Another alternative is to use Wordpress, combined with certain themes.
+Another alternative is to use WordPress, combined with certain themes.
 While this last alternative is a little more work to install it offers more fliexibility and control over the long term.
 Below are a list of alternatives and some examples of each type.

 Blogs